From Junior to Senior: The Art of Prioritizing and Saying 'No'

 - “Can we refactor this module now?” -> “Yes!”

-- “Can you join this meeting?” -> “Yes!”
+- “Can I help with this too?” -> “Yes!”

 The problem is that saying “Yes” to everything means you are not prioritizing anything.
 Your time is a finite resource.
 If you spend 4 hours on a low-impact animation, that’s 4 hours you didn’t spend on a critical bug fix or architectural planning.